KoenZomers/TadoApi/README.md

 ## Version History

+0.4.2.0 - released February 3, 2021

+- Added `GetZoneTemperatureOffset` to allow for getting the current temperature offset in a zone
+- Added several variants of `SetZoneTemperatureOffsetFahrenheit` and `SetZoneTemperatureOffsetCelcius` which allow for the zone/room temperature offset to be set

 0.4.1.0 - released April 19, 2020

 - Added `SetHomePresence` to allow forcing the home state.
 Only seems to work for Tado v3+ members.